-Costs of Plan -- To date, the Company has expended approximately \$7.5 million of the total estimated \$9.5 million required to eliminate Year 2000 concerns within the Company's internal information systems.
-The total costs include not only the elimination of Year 2000 concerns, but included in the costs are new state-of-the-art systems and costs addressing the Year 2000 concerns for the newly acquired operations in the Arch Western transaction.
+Costs of Plan - To date, the Company has expended approximately \$8.5 million of the total estimated \$10.5 million required to eliminate Year 2000 concerns within the Company's internal information systems.
 The cost of the project is based on management's best estimates, and there can be no assurance that these estimates will be achieved.
-Pending completion of the assessment of mining and processing equipment and third party system and processes risk, no amount can be reasonably estimated for remediation in these areas.

-Year 2000 Risk -- The risks posed to the Company by the Year 2000 problems are difficult to quantify with certainty.
+Year 2000 Risk - The risks posed to the Company by the Year 2000 problems are difficult to quantify with certainty.
 The Company's Year 2000 plan for reconfiguring and standardizing internal information systems to properly process Year 2000 information depends upon several factors beyond the Company's immediate control.
 These factors include, for example, retention of qualified information services personnel in a highly competitive labor market and integrity of local and long distance carriers' Year 2000 telecommunication networks, which will be necessary for operation of the Company's wide area network.
 In addition, while the estimated completion date of the Company's reconfiguration efforts will permit some testing of the internal systems, the schedule would not likely give the Company adequate time to address defects in the system's Year 2000 processing if vendors' or consultants' warranties with respect to the new systems are not correct.